RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 - Is the session still valid?
 - Is the token signed by the delegated session key?
 - Did the trusted Agent Gateway mint this runtime artifact?
+- Is the original principal-to-session delegation cryptographically valid?
 - Which principal should this MCP request run as?

 ## Principal-Scoped Data Enforcement